MohamedAftah004/MohamedAftah004/README.md

 ## About

-CS student at SVU, Egypt — building real things while still in university.
-Shipped a production wallet system as a company assignment, delivered freelance web products live in production, and now expanding into AI Engineering: RAG pipelines, Agentic AI, and cloud-native architecture on AWS.
+CS student at SVU, Egypt.
+Building fullstack systems with .NET and Angular — some freelance, one company project, all real.
+Getting into AI Engineering on the side.

 BSc Computer Science · South Valley University · 2022–2026